-- curls;

-- rolls;

-- · smoothing;

-- · back-combing;

-- back-brushing;

-- twists;

-- plaits;

-- braids.

-used a minimum of two tools and pieces of equipment:

-- · hand dryer;

-- attachments;

-- round brush;

-- flat brush;

-- · hood dryer;

-- rollers;

-- · combs;

-- pin curl clips;

-- grips and pins;

-- · heated equipment.

-given advice and recommendations.
-Pass Criteria Distinction Criteria The individual establishes factors that may affect the service and adjusts their styling techniques and product selection accordingly.
-The individual evaluates factors that may affect the service and their styling techniques are expertly and precisely adapted accordingly.
+used a minimum of three dressing techniques and effects: • curls; • rolls; • smoothing; • back-combing; • back-brushing; • twists; • plaits; • braids. used a minimum of two tools and pieces of equipment: hand dryer; attachments; round brush; flat brush; hood dryer; rollers; combs; pin curl clips; grips and pins; heated equipment. given advice and recommendations.
+Pass Criteria The individual establishes factors that may affect Distinction Criteria The individual evaluates factors that may affect the service and adjusts their styling techniques and product selection accordingly. the service and their styling techniques are expertly and precisely adapted accordingly.
 The individual selects appropriate tools, products and equipment, which are clean and sterilised, to create the desired look.
 The individual selects and proficiently uses appropriate tools, products and equipment, which are clean and sterilised to create and showcase the desired look.
 The individual takes time to explain product and equipment selection to the client.
 Confirmation of initial consult is sought prior to styling commencing.
 N/A The individual operates methodically, demonstrating knowledge of hair protection.
 The individual operates efficiently and methodically, demonstrating excellent knowledge of hair protection and styling techniques.
 The client is consulted about the heat of the electrical equipment to ensure it is suitable.

 Products and styling equipment/tools are used effectively.
-Consistent high quality practice is observed to the individual's sound ability, approach and application of a variety of products and tools used to create the desired and personalised look.
-Electrical equipment is held in the correct manner and not held under arms or between legs.
+Consistent high quality practice is observed to the individual's sound ability, approach and application of a variety of products and tools used to create the desired and personalised loo Electrical equipment is held in the correct manner and not held under arms or between legs.
 Equipment is held professionally at all times during and between service.
 Wires of electrical equipment do not trail across the floor creating a hazard to others.
 The individual is consistently mindful of the use of electrical wires and work station equipment so as to not cause a hazard to others or restrict another stylist's work space.
 Practice is observed to the individual's approach and application of a variety of products and tools used to create the desired look.
-N/A The individual seeks client confirmation of approval and provides expert advice as necessary and appropriate.
-N/A performed two colouring and/or lightening hair services which must cover:
+N/A The individual seeks client confirmation of approval and provides expert advice as necessary and appropriate. / N/A

-Unit 5: Colour and lighten hair using a range of techniques

-- one woven highlights;

-- a minimum of a 'T' section of the head which includes a change in depth and tone;

-- one other colouring technique.

-used a minimum of two types of products:

-- semi-permanent;

-- quasi-permanent;

-- permanent;

-- lighteners;

-- toners.

-carried out all the tests:

-- skin;

-- incompatibility;

-- porosity;

-- elasticity;

-- colour.

-taken into account all appropriate factors:

-- · hair classifications;

-- hair characteristics;

-- temperature;

-- existing hair colour;

-- · percentage of white hair;

-- test results;

-- · strength of hydrogen peroxide;

-- hair length;

-- skin tone:

-- time interval form last perm or relaxer;

-- · recent removal of hair extensions.

-Pass Criteria Distinction Criteria Consultation for colour includes colour analysis and necessary tests completed.
-Consultation for colour includes colour analysis incorporating materials or a colour fan, and necessary tests completed.
+Unit 5: Colour and lighten ha ir using a range of techniques The Apprentice must show they have: performed two colouring and/or lightening hair services which must cover: one woven highlights; a minimum of a 'T' section of the head which includes a change in depth and tone; one other colouring technique. used a minimum of two types of products: • semi-permanent; • quasi-permanent; • permanent; • lighteners; • toners. carried out all the tests: • skin; • incompatibility; • porosity; • elasticity; • colour. taken into account all appropriate factors: • hair classifications; • hair characteristics; • temperature; • existing hair colour; • percentage of white hair; • test results; • strength of hydrogen peroxide; hair length; • skin tone; time interval form last perm or relaxer; recent removal of hair extensions. given advice and recommendations.
+Pass Criteria Distinction Criteria Pass Criteria Consultation for colour includes colour analysis Consultation for colour includes colour analysis and necessary tests completed. incorporating materials or a colour fan, and necessary tests completed.
 The individual chooses products, tools and equipment based on the outcome of the initial consultation.
 Products are prepared to meet salon requirements.
 Current trends are taken in to consideration and shared with the client.
-The individual reflects sound product knowledge by selecting products, tools and equipment based on the outcome of initial consultation.
+The individual reflects sound product knowledge by selecting products tools and equipment based on the outcome of initial consultation.
 Products are skilfully prepared to meet salon requirements and in line with manufacturer's instructions.
 Client care is extended by offering refreshments, magazines, etc. whilst the colour mix takes place.